 Over quite recent years Newcastle has lost a number of interesting and important buildings and features.
 One of our aims is to try to preserve our heritage.
 The Civic Society’s first major campaign was to preserve the facade to the “Castle Hotel” in 1968.
 Members have worked tirelessly since then to conserve the best of Newcastle and encourage developments that improve our town.
 More recently the Civic Society was instrumental in restoring “Queen Victoria” to a more prominent position in the town centre and in 2006 we commissioned a “condition survey” of the statue to identify how she should be maintained.

-We meet on the second Friday of each month (excluding August) at 2.00pm in the Borough Museum.
+We currently meet on the first Monday of each month (excluding August) at 7.30 pm in St. James’s Church Hall, Clayton, Newcastle.
 During our meetings we discuss planning applications, conservation issues, projects and other matters relating to the prosperity and development of our town.
-We act as a .pressure group” to try to support developments that we believe will benefit our town and fight against those which may damage its appearance or character.
+We act as a “pressure group” to try to support developments that we believe will benefit our town and fight against those which may damage its appearance or character.

 Not every member can regularly attend meetings but all receive detailed minutes and their views, comments and concerns are valued.